Hannah Schofield

 Fiction:

-I’m keen to find some genuinely different-feeling historical fiction or historical fantasy, especially if the setting is neither Britain nor America in the vein of The Familiar and The Warm Hands of Ghosts with incredibly immersive settings and rich evocation of the past.
+I am very picky about romantasy, but when I find something I love I am all in (A Forbidden Alchemy, looking at you)!
+Here I’m looking for fresh worlds/set-ups and perspectives, and an equal balance of worldbuilding, political intrigue, and romance/spice.
+I’d particularly be interested to read a romantic fantasy where the narrative engine is a murder mystery.
+I’m also keen to find some genuinely different-feeling historical fiction or historical fantasy, especially if the setting is neither Britain nor America in the vein of The Familiar and The Warm Hands of Ghosts with incredibly immersive settings and rich evocation of the past.

 YA was my first love in publishing, and forms a small and passionate part of my list.
-I’m excited to add more talent in that area, especially from the UK and Ireland.
-Top of my wishlist is a first love story for everyone rediscovering Jenny Han’s gorgeous summer romances, or anything which has the leap-off-the-page voice of Nina Kenwood’s It Sounded Better In My Head.
+I’d love to see new voices from from the UK and Ireland, writing for teenagers rather than the crossover adult audience, and I enjoy summer romances, pacy thrillers, and anything which has the leap-off-the-page voice of Nina Kenwood’s It Sounded Better In My Head.

 Non-fiction: